Santa Ana Wrongful Death Attorney

 - Burial expenses

-Whether you have lost a loved one in a dangerous construction site accident or your loved one passed away due to toxic exposure over the years, have our workers' compensation team to evaluate your options and sources of compensation.
+Whether you have lost a loved one in a dangerous construction site accident or your loved one passed away due to toxic exposure over the years, have our Santa Ana wrongful death attorneys evaluate your options and sources of compensation.
 You may be able to file both a wrongful death claim and workers' compensation claim, depending on your unique situation.
 If we decide that you are eligible to initiate a wrongful death action, we can investigate your loved one's accident and help you hold the negligent party responsible for your loved one's death.
 In some cases it may be an employer who failed to follow the laws, or it could be the manufacturer of a defective product.
 When you need answers, we're here for you.

 When Can I File a Wrongful Death Claim?

 If a third-party (someone who is not your employer) caused the accident that led to your loved one's death, then you can file a claim against the liable individual.

 Survivors of deceased workers can bring a claim against: